-Many organisations are still approaching Generative AI with a SINE mindset, seeing it as a linear tool to optimise existing workflows or reduce costs.
-They slot it into existing structures without questioning whether those structures fit the nature of the technology.
+structures fit the nature of the technology.
 This approach reflects a belief in predictability and control: if the system performs well in training, it will behave the same in production.
-Even among more forward-leaning firms, many operate with a VUCA frame, recognising the speed and volatility of AI's evolution and responding with pilot programs, sandboxes, and agile task forces.
+Even among more forward-leaning firms, many operate with a VUCA frame, recognising the speed and volatility of Al's evolution and responding with pilot programs, sandboxes, and agile task forces.
 These companies are trying to stay adaptive, but still assume that human systems can keep pace and that disruption can be managed with the right tools and governance.